top of page

 The use of henna dates back to the ancient world when ancient Egyptians used henna to color their hair and nails.

-Henna powder comes from the leaves of a bush found in North Africa, South Asia and the Middle East.
+Henna powder comes from the leaves of a bush found in Northern Africa, Southern Europe, Asia, and The Middle East.
 The leaves are harvested, dried out and crushed into a super fine powder.

 Traditionally the practice of applying henna is done around festive times.
 Such as holidays and weddings.
 It is now common to find henna artists in the markets in bigger cities.
 It’s grown in popularity around the world.